- Topic 1 Empathy

 Progressive taxation provides another useful example.
 Under this taxation system, all those at the same level of income are considered equals and treated equally; that is, are required to pay tax at the same rate.
 Those at different income levels are considered unequals and required to pay tax at either higher or lower rates, according to whether their income levels are higher or lower.
 Here, level of income is the one difference – among all the other differences between people – that is considered relevant to the rate of tax a person should pay.
 But again, not everyone will agree.

-Research seems to show that children’s ideas about fair sharing develop from an early, purely selfish view at about age 3 to a ‘strict equality rule’ (everyone gets the same) at age 5 or 6 and then to an idea of ‘merit’, or contribution: the idea that rewards should reflect how much someone has contributed to a task.
+Research seems to show that children’s ideas about fair sharing develop from an early, purely selfish view at about age three to a ‘strict equality rule’ (everyone gets the same) at age five or six and then to an idea of ‘merit’, or contribution: the idea that rewards should reflect how much someone has contributed to a task.
 So it is likely that the six to seven year olds who engage with this topic are, at some level or other, already thinking about what makes for fair sharing.
 It seems the right time, then, to encourage them to think and talk about issues of fair treatment and to reflect on the strict equality rule, as well as on the idea that rewards should reflect individual contribution.

 An adaptation of the story of the Little Red Hen in this topic is used to help children consider how the bread ought to be split between the animals.
 Should Hen get more because she did the most work?
 Should Pig get any if he didn’t help at all?
 Should Cat get more than Mouse because she’s bigger?

-Activity: You might like to read the story of the Little Red Hen to your child.
+You might like to read the story of the Little Red Hen to your child.
 You and your child can adapt the story by deciding whether any of the animals will help out.
 Together you can help Hen decide how much bread might be offered to each animal, and why.

-Topic 4: Good reasons
+Topic 4: Good reasons?

 Children may express their beliefs often, and with conviction.
 It’s not uncommon to hear statements like “I’m not going to play with Tom” or “my sister is always mean to me”.
 Yet, children are less likely to tell us about the reasons behind their thinking, unless they are asked.